Qasim-Abdul-Majeed/vgg16_tensorflow/README.md

 # vgg16_tensorflow
 This program is written to classify month images using vgg_16 architecture/model.
 In this program I just fine-tunned last convolutional layer (conv5) and fully connected layers.
+Accuracy on hand written urdu months data is 58.9%.